 I have the 21.5-inch iMac with Retina 4K Display, and I find that it works perfectly for what I need.
 Plus, it was cheaper than my laptop.

 Now that you have the hardware, it’s time to start investing in software.
-If you purchased the best hardware for the software you know you’ll be consistently using, then your job will become a lot easier.
+Your job will be a lot easier when you purchase the best hardware for the software you know you’ll be consistently using.

 6. Adobe Creative Cloud

-Out of all the essential tools for graphic designers on this list, Adobe Creative Cloud is one that should not be overlooked.
+The programs in Adobe Creative Cloud are the essential tools for graphic designers that shouldn’t be overlooked.
 What’s a graphic designer without their software?

-Within Adobe Creative Cloud, there’s Illustrator, InDesign, Photoshop, Lightroom, XD, and more, which a graphic designer needs to do any of their projects.
+Within Adobe Creative Cloud, there’s Illustrator, InDesign, Photoshop, Lightroom, XD, and more, all of which a graphic designer needs to do any of their projects.

 Unfortunately, this software is not a one-time purchase like it used to be ten years ago.